Modeling matter(s) in SEOBNRv5THM: Generating fast and accurate effective-one-body waveforms for spin-aligned binary neutron stars: The SEOBNRv5THM model

 Regarding the waveform prior to the peak emission, we opt to take a different approach to what has been presented in the literature so far to model the non-linear matter and gravity effects close to merger.
 Instead of BNS-tuned NQCs as have been developed and used in \teob~\cite{Gamba:2023mww}, we develop a phenomenological model for the phase and amplitude close to merger.
 Our reason for this is that on some parts of the parameter space, BNS-tuned NQCs can lead to a dephasing and overestimated amplitude of the waveform towards merger in comparison to NR.
 This can be seen in the top panel of Fig.~\ref{fig:frequency}, where we show the frequency-time evolution around merger for the exemplary SACRA simulation of a $(1.25 + 1.25)\ M_{\odot}$ BNS for different pre-merger models.
 We remind that an incorrect frequency evolution translates into a dephasing over time in comparison to NR.

-When one uses the factorized waveform from Eq.~\eqref{eq:hlmFactorized} (without application of NQCs or a pre-merger modeling), the frequency evolution of the EOB model is too `soft' in comparison with the NR one towards merger, i.e. the frequency does not increase fast enough towards merger.
+When one uses the factorized waveform from Eq.~\eqref{eq:hlmFactorized} (without application of NQCs or a pre-merger modeling and only up to $\tmatch$), the frequency evolution of the EOB model is too `soft' in comparison with the NR one towards merger, i.e. the frequency does not increase fast enough towards merger.
 We find this result across all NR simulations that we have investigated and one could argue that this might be due to friction when the NSs touch and exchange matter~\cite{Kiuchi:2017pte}, as well as higher order PN effects.
 Notably, there also exists the possibility that the development of tidal spin, even for non-spinning NSs, might `harden' the frequency evolution~\cite{Yu:2025}.
 All of these phenomena are however yet to be modeled analytically in an efficient way.
 For example, a full evolution of the NS mode amplitudes during $f$-mode resonance (in contrast to our effective description) would increase the waveform generation speed substantially~\cite{Steinhoff:2016rfi,Yu:2025}.

-Despite the fact that \teob\ has BNS-tuned NQCs, its time of merger is not calibrated to NR.
-As a consequence, one can see that it is also too `soft' for this particular simulation, highlighting the importance of an accurate prediction of the merger time.
+Despite the fact that \teob\ has BNS-tuned NQCs, its time of merger is not calibrated to NR, and it therefore enforces the NR input values $\sim 1$ ms too late for this particular simulation.
+As a consequence, one can see that its frequency evolution is also too `soft', highlighting the importance of an accurate prediction of the merger time.
 This is also observable later in Sec.~\ref{subsec:Phasing}, where \teob\ can accumulate dephasing towards merger for some NR simulations.

+In contrast, note that the application of BNS-tuned NQCs to the \vfivet\ waveform inspired by the \teob\ approach makes the frequency-evolution too `hard', i.e. the frequency is too high during the pre-merger, in particular, as the NQCs are enforced at the correct time of merger and enforce the correct frequency and first frequency derivative at merger.
+For this work, we have tried out different functional forms for the NQCs, by employing the same NQCs as are being used in \vfivehm~\cite{Pompiliv5}

+as well as the same form with modified powers of $\hat{r}=r/M$ and $\hat{p}_{r_*}=p_{r_*}/\mu$ to `harden' the amplitude and frequency evolution; and by testing the different NQC-prescription employed by \teob, given in Eqs.
+(33)--(37) of Ref.~\cite{Gamba:2023mww} instead.
+We have found no satisfactory results across the parameter space covered by NR when employing NQCs with the input parameters enforced at the NR time of merger.
+Rather, we find that some of the NR waveforms will always be modeled more inaccurately due to the application of NQCs as described above.